Home » Dual Applying vs. Combined Residency Programs: Applying in Multiple Specialties

 How to Apply to a Combined Residency Program

 When applying to a combined program, it’s important to recognize that the process differs from dual applying to residency.
 Mentors play a crucial role in any residency application.
 This is especially true for combined programs.
-While finding a mentor who has undergone the same training as the one you’re pursuing may be relatively unlikely, it’s essential to seek out mentors in each respective field who are genuinely interested in your aspirations and willing to advocate on your behalf.
+While finding a mentor who has undergone the same training as the combined program you’re pursuing may be relatively unlikely, it’s essential to seek out mentors in each respective field who are genuinely interested in your aspirations and willing to advocate on your behalf.

 During the ERAS process, keep in mind that you’ll be interviewing for these programs as a single unit.
 For instance, instead of dual applying separately to internal medicine and dermatology residency at a specific institution, you’ll apply to the combined internal medicine and dermatology program.
 Consequently, you’ll have a unified interview experience and submit just one application.